X

 Note: This selection is mostly for non-PPR leagues.

 For the last four weeks, fantasy managers have gotten the version of Chase Brown that warranted the second-round selection in drafts over the summer.
 He's been far more effective running the ball (2.8 YPC in the first six games versus 6.2).
-His snap shares have shot up (coinciding with Samaje Perine's ankle injury).
-And, best of all, he's been even more involved in the pass game (22 targets over the last two weeks).
+His snap shares have shot up (coinciding with Samaje Perine's ankle injury), and, best of all, he's been even more involved in the pass game (22 targets over the last two weeks).

 The hope is that it continues in Week 12 against New England, but there hasn't been a lot of fantasy football success against the Patriots this season.
 Running backs are scoring the second-fewest points per game and running for the fewest yards against the New England defense.
-And that's inflated by running backs catching more passes against the Patriots than any other team.
+That's inflated by running backs catching more passes against the Patriots than any other team.

 There have been just three running back touchdowns so far this season against New England, so paydirt seems unlikely.
 Catching passes is Brown's best path to scoring fantasy points on Sunday, especially with Chase suspended and out of the lineup.
 For non-PPR leagues, there is no added bonus, and the outlook for Brown doesn't project to be great.